Star Wars: Rebellion

 Ground battles are simple affairs of random chance, unless you stack the deck ridiculously in your favor.
 You can even the odds with pre-assault orbital bombings (usually at the cost of popular support), but it ultimately comes down to who has the greater number of stronger units, who will still take unexplained casualties from one “dug-in” squad.
 Once you think you’ve amassed a force worthy of the planet’s defenders, you simply click a “ground assault” selection and instantly receive the results of your attempt.

 Space combat has the option of following a similar approach, or you can choose to take control of these battles as the commander.
 You will then be taken to a 3-D representation of space with some low-poly models for the ships of both sides.
 Your options are rudimentary, and basically consist of ordering the fighters to attack fighters, and the capital ships to attack other capital ships.
-There are a couple of maneuvers and battle plans that don’t mean a damn thing, and the only real advantage of this mode is the ability to tell your ships to concentrate their fire on one larger ship – which the AI would not even consider if you chose the quick resolution option.
-This mode is less about pulling out a victory through smart tactics, and more about making sure the engagement goes like it should on paper.
+You can use waypoints to directly order movement, but there never seems to be a great reason to do this.
+You’re mostly babysitting the AI to concentrate effective fire on one target at a time.
+Especially considering that the quick resolution option often hands victory over in situations where it makes no sense (3 corvettes and some X-Wings took down a Star Destroyer?)

-There are a couple of other little niggles as well that either make the game sound that much cooler or that much more of a headache, depending on what kind of player you are.
-First are the absolutely KILLER travel times.
+Then there are the absolutely KILLER travel times.
 Sure, the ships have lightspeed, but that doesn’t change the fact that you’re looking at months of travel before your ships reach their destinations.
 From one system to another across the galaxy – around 150 game days.
 It offers some strategic thinking, and pretty much nullifies the ability to play a reactionary game, but it’s still a hefty punch in the nose.
-You can increase the speed of the game to 2x normal, but at the result of getting hammered with messages and likely losing track of the rest of your universe.
+You can increase the speed of the game to 3x normal, but at the result of getting hammered with messages and likely losing track of the rest of your universe.
 So any long trips pretty much mean sending your fleet out with a “Godspeed” and forgetting about them until a message announces their arrival.

 The Death Star is totally invulnerable – except to trench running fighters, natch.

 In the standard game, you must take over the enemy HQ to win (Coruscant for the Rebels, a mobile Rebel HQ for the Empire).
 The “full game” option requires you to also capture two leading heroes from the opposite side and hold them to win the game.
-This almost certainly ensures that you will have to capture the ENTIRE FUCKING GALAXY to win.
-Otherwise, they’ll always have new places to hide, and it doesn’t do any damn good to get a message from your probe that someone important was spotted on Planet X when it will then take 59 days for your strike team to get there.
-Have fun.
+This almost certainly ensures that you will have to capture the entire fucking galaxy to win.
+Otherwise, they’ll always have new places to hide, and it doesn’t do any damn good to get a message from your probe that someone important was spotted on Endor when it will then take 59 days for your strike team to get there.

 You can build the Death Star as the Empire, but the requirements are are intentionally astronomical.
 One factory would take around 2800 days, assuming you even had the resources.
 You’re meant to build a planet full of shipyards (which grant stacking time-reduction bonuses), somehow keep it safe from the Rebels, and virtually shut down your other projects to get it built.
 When it’s finally done, you can, indeed, destroy planets – at the cost of every inhabited world in the galaxy immediately turning against you.
-Unless it’s the last blast taking out a fortified Rebel HQ, it’s not worth it.
+Unless it’s the last blast taking out a fortified Rebel HQ, then it’s not worth it.
+It does offer a small bonus to planets’ loyalty when it’s in orbit, while its best use is in one-shotting the toughest Rebel capital ships.
+But overall, it’s a big, expensive target.

-This all means that games tend to end in abrupt cutscenes rather than dramatic final battles.
-Both times as the Empire, I slowly took over the galaxy and choked out any production the Rebels had.
-I finally stumbled across the Rebel HQ hiding (undefended, as they couldn’t afford any units) in some corner of the galaxy.
+As said, all victories come from overwhelming force and slowly taking over the whole galaxy.
+Games tend to end in abrupt cutscenes rather than dramatic final battles.
+Both times as the Empire, I systematically choked out any production the Rebels had and finally stumbled across the Rebel HQ hiding (undefended, as they couldn’t afford any units) in some corner of the galaxy.
 The same unarmed scout ship that found it was enough to take it out, so the ending cutscene just suddenly started up.
-As the Rebels, I had such an overwhelming force descending on Coruscant (plus Vader already captured) that victory was totally assured.
+As the Rebels, I had such a absurd force descending on Coruscant (plus Vader already captured) that victory was totally assured.
 The Emperor might as well have begrudgingly trudged out with arms raised for the shackles, muttering “sure, sure…”

 Rebellion has some fantastic ideas, and one benefit of the Star Wars license is that it makes for a shorter learning curve than most similar games, if you’ve seen the movies.
 You’ll be more familiar with the tech and the terms.
 Still, it’s a tough game just to play (before you even think about beating it).
 It’s the deepest Star Wars simulation yet made, but you’re going to need the mind of an accountant and the patience of Yoda to beat it.